Cross of St Augustine

 The Cross of St Augustine is an award of merit in the gift of the Archbishop of Canterbury.
 It is awarded to members of the Anglican Communion who have made significant contributions to the life of the worldwide Communion, or to a particular autonomous church within Anglicanism.
 It is also awarded to members of other traditions who have made a conspicuous contribution to ecumenism.
-It is the second highest international award for service within Anglicanism.
+It is the second highest international award for service within Anglicanism, after the Archbishop of Canterbury's Award for Outstanding Service to the Anglican Communion.

 History

 The Award was created in 1965 by Archbishop Michael Ramsey.
 There is no limit on the number of recipients, although the Cross is said to be awarded to "a small number of clergy and lay people each year".
-2008 is an example of a year in which the number of awards was larger, with 13 Crosses awarded at a standard presentation ceremony and a further 8 awarded at a special presentation for key organisers of the 2008 Lambeth Conference.
+2008 is an example of a year in which the number of awards was larger, with 13 Crosses awarded at a standard presentation ceremony and 8 more awarded at a special presentation for key organisers of the 2008 Lambeth Conference.

 Grades of award

-There are three grades of the Cross of St Augustine - bronze, silver, and gold.
+There are three grades of the Cross of St Augustine – bronze, silver, and gold.
 In almost all cases, unless stated otherwise, the silver award is made.
 A small number of bronze awards have been made for conspicuous service to Anglicanism; a very small number of gold awards have been made for outstanding service.